skyrockets-21/CMU-95791-Data-Mining-Project/index.md

 \*recidivate within 3 years of parole supervision start date

 ## Task3 Interpretation: Classification Results from the Best Model
-- Since our goal is to use personal information, criminal and supervision history to predict the probability a person will commit new felony/misdemeanor crime within 3 years of parole supervision start date（from the perspective of public safety), we would focus more on **recall related to true positive rate** $Recall = \frac{TP}{TP \+ FN}$
+- Since our goal is to use personal information, criminal and supervision history to predict the probability a person will commit new felony/misdemeanor crime within 3 years of parole supervision start date（from the perspective of public safety), we would focus more on **recall related to true positive rate** Recall = TP/(TP+FN)

 - In this case, FN is more costly than FP